The limits of SDP relaxations for general-valued CSPs: Introduction

-We study the power of the Lasserre SDP hierarchy for exact solvability of general-valued CSPs.
-We have previously shown that general-valued CSPs that are solved exactly by a constant level of the Sherali-Adams LP hierarchy are precisely those general-valued CSPs that satisfy the ``bounded width condition'' (BWC), formally defined in Section~\ref{sec:prelims}.
-In Theorem~\ref{thm:main}, we show that general-valued CSPs that are not solved by a constant level of the Sherali-Adams LP hierarchy are also not solved by $\Omega(n)$ levels of the Lasserre SDP hierarchy.
-As a direct corollary, the results of Lee et al.~\cite{Lee15:stoc} imply that such general-valued CSPs are not solved by any polynomial-size SDP relaxation.
-Our main result, Theorem~\ref{thm:main}, generalises one of the two main results in~\cite{tz17:sicomp}, namely the implication $(i)\Longrightarrow (iii)$ of~\cite[Theorem~3.3]{tz17:sicomp}, while the method of proof is closely related, as discussed in Section~\ref{subsec:overview}.
+In this follow-up work, we study the power of the Lasserre SDP hierarchy for exact solvability of general-valued CSPs.
+As our main contribution (stated as Theorem~\ref{thm:main}), we show that general-valued CSPs that are not solved by a constant level of the Sherali-Adams LP hierarchy require linear levels of the Lasserre SDP hierarchy.
+As a direct corollary, the results of Lee, Raghavendra, and Steurer~\cite{Lee15:stoc} imply that such general-valued CSPs are not solved by \emph{any} polynomial-size SDP relaxation.

-In order to prove our result, we will strengthen the proof of the implication $(i)\Longrightarrow (iii)$ of \cite[Theorem~3.3]{tz17:sicomp} (stated below as Theorem~\ref{thm:sa}).
+In order to prove our result, we will strengthen the proof of the implication $(i)\Longrightarrow (iii)$ of Theorem~\ref{thm:sa}.
 The idea is to show that if $\supp(\Gamma)$ violates the BWC, then $\Gamma$ can \emph{simulate} linear equations in some Abelian group.
-It suffices to show that linear equations cannot be solved by $\Omega(n)$ levels of the Lasserre SDP hierarchy and that the simulation preserves exact solvability by the Lasserre SDP hierarchy (up to a constant factor in the level of the hierarchy).
+It suffices to show that linear equations require linear levels of the Lasserre SDP hierarchy and that the simulation preserves exact solvability by the Lasserre SDP hierarchy (up to a constant factor in the level of the hierarchy).
 As discussed before, the former is actually known (in a stronger sense of inapproximability of linear equations)~\cite{Grigoriev01:tcs,Schoenebeck08:focs,Tulsiani09:stoc,Chan16:jacm} and will be discussed in Section~\ref{subsec:overview}.
 Our contribution is proving the latter.
 While the simulation involves only local replacements via gadgets, it needs to be done with care.
 In particular, we emphasise that the simulation involves steps, such as going to the core and interpretations, which are commonly used in the algebraic approach to CSPs but not in the literature on convex relaxations and approximability of CSPs~\cite{Tulsiani09:stoc}.
 Indeed, the algebraic approach to CSPs gives the right tools for the intuitive (but non-trivial to capture formally) meaning of ``simulating equations''.